Not sure if Kid To Kid is right for you?

 Potential Mitigations

-- A thorough review of the litigation disclosure in Item 3 with your franchise attorney is essential to understand the specific claims and outcome.
+- A franchise attorney must review the details of any litigation disclosed in Item 3 to understand the allegations and outcomes.

 Disclosure & Representation Risks